 Control your negative thinking.
 This can be accomplished in the following ways:

+Be positive.
 See the glass as half full rather than half empty.

 Anticipate the best outcome.